verslyap/namespacehelper/README.md

 \# namespace type_of_namespace name name_of_namespace
 namespace uts name red

-See the man unshare command for supported namespaces.
-Namespaces are persisted at /run/namespace/
+See man unshare for supported namespaces.
+Namespaces are persisted at /run/namespace/ except for the network namespace which uses the defaults from ip-netns.